LZTek-io/LTek-io/docs/en/index.md

 - Explore the possibilities of each app and what each app is capable of doing.
 - Learn about the functionality of your app beyond the initial setup like daily use and scheduled automations.

+---

-If you have any questions, or things you think should be added to our user guides please reach out to us on our [Community Discord](https://discord.gg/zNCZnKNXEv) where we have a ticketing system.
+If you have any questions, or things you think should be added to our user guides please reach out to us on our [Community Discord](https://discord.gg/zNCZnKNXEv).

 Thank you!